-Firstly, God used Joseph's sufferings to mould his character.
+Firstly, God used Joseph's sufferings to mold his character.
 The beginning of his story paints him as a "spoiled brat, talebearer, braggart."
 Joseph was the favourite and only one gifted with a multi-coloured tunic (Gen. 37:3), who "brought their father a bad report about [his brothers]" (Gen. 37:2 [NIV]).
-His dreams about being worshipped by his brothers caused them to "[hate] him even more...for his [arrogant] words" (Gen. 37:8 [AMP]).
+His dreams about being worshiped by his brothers caused them to "[hate] him even more...for his [arrogant] words" (Gen. 37:8 [AMP]).
 What follows are frustrating challenges: sold into slavery after sharing "his sense of divine destiny" (Gen. 37:28); imprisoned for "refusing to compromise his moral standards" (Gen 39:20); and forgotten after interpreting the cupbearer's dream (Gen. 40:23).
-Nevertheless, because of his continual fellowship with God in the midst of changing
+Nevertheless, because of his continual

-&lt;sup>1 Victor Hamilton, The Book of Genesis, Chapters 18-50, The New International Commentary on the Old Testament (Grand Rapids: William B. Eerdmans, 1995), 409.
+&lt;sup>1 Victor Hamilton, The Book of Genesis: Chapters 18-50, The New International Commentary on the Old Testament (Grand Rapids: William B. Eerdmans, 1995), 409.